ChrisKnowles53/CJK_MongoDB_2/README.md

 Next step - carry on learning 😀

 - ✅Learn how add data
-- Learn how to patch data
+- ✅Learn how to patch data
-- Learn how to delete data
+- ✅Learn how to delete data
 - ✅Make the front end look better (I'm focussed on the learning rather than presentation for now) Had to prioritise this as it was driving me mad!

 NOTE:
-This code is set up yo work with my database which has doucments in a collection called products, that have this structure:
+This code is set up to work with my database which has doucments in a collection called products, that have this structure:

     {
     "id": 1,